Advertiser Disclosure

 • You won’t have to pay massive fees upfront.

-• You only pay when debt is settled (and the funds are taken from your dedicated savings account).
+• You only pay when the debt is settled (and the funds are taken from your dedicated savings account).

 Disadvantages to Debt Settlement: